 What are low-interest credit cards?

+To understand how a credit card can have low-interest, we must first discuss how interest works.
 When you use a credit card, you are creating a balance that represents the amount of money that you have borrowed from your credit lender.
 Each month that you have a credit debt balance, a certain amount is added to it that represents interest that you must pay to continue using your credit card.
-This amount will vary, depending on:
+This amount will vary, depending on:- The card company that you choose.

 - Your specific interest rate.